Bourne Artificial Grass Installation Services

 Bourne Building Department Requirements for Artificial Grass Installation Permits

-Before installing artificial grass, property owners must secure permits from the Building Department/Inspectional Services.
-Projects are subject to impervious surface limits and must comply with local zoning.
-Significant site alterations may require Planning Board review, especially in areas with HOA or deed restrictions.
+Artificial grass installation in Bourne requires strict adherence to local permitting and regulatory processes.
+The Building Department and Inspectional Services oversee permit applications, ensuring compliance with impervious surface limits and zoning codes.
+Projects involving significant site alterations may require Planning Board review, especially in areas with HOA or deed restrictions.
 Required documentation includes site plans, property surveys, drainage calculations, material specifications, and proof of contractor licensing and insurance.
-Permit fees vary, and review timelines typically range from 2–4 weeks.
-Inspections are scheduled at key project milestones, and a completion certificate is issued upon final approval.
-Coordination with the Conservation Commission is mandatory for properties near protected areas.
+Permit fees and review timelines typically range from 2–4 weeks, with scheduled inspections and completion certificates.
+Properties near protected areas must coordinate with the Conservation Commission for additional oversight.

 Bourne Building and Inspection Department